All Episodes

 Brady's got a cold, for example.

-Uh that would come down as the offensive line of Patriots.
+That would come down as the offensive line of Patriots.

-Are they gonna have a good day?
+Are they going to have a good day?

 And these are the things that you can't predict.

-Now, what when when guys, experts start handicapping and predicting winners, you'll note that even though they don't say so, they're all doing it on the basis that both teams are going to show up and be their best.
+Now, when guys, experts start handicapping and predicting winners, you'll note that even though they don't say so, they're all doing it on the basis that both teams are going to show up and be their best.

-And normally in a Super Bowl, there's one team that is usually acknowledged better than the other.
+And normally, in a Super Bowl, there's one team that is usually acknowledged better than the other.

-So that if that team shows up and performs at its peak level, it's no doubt they're going to win, barring unexpected turnover, but that even impacts whether they're playing their best.
+So that if that team shows up and performs at its peak level, it's no doubt they're going to win, barring unexpected turnover.

 This is pretty evenly matched.